If you love Italy, Florence, the Renaissance and beautiful sunny countryside, then check out our Self-Guided Wine Tour of Chianti and pack your bags!

-One of Tuscany’s most picturesque regions is the Chianti region, which is also the most popular and admired by tourists from across the world.
+Chianti is one of Tuscany’s most picturesque regions, which is also the most popular and admired by tourists from across the world.
 In general, the Chianti region covers the provinces of Florence and Siena, encompassing the entire area between the two towns and stretching to the east toward the Valdarno and to the west toward the Val d’Elsa.
 However, the exact boundaries of the Chianti region are not known.
 Beyond the two cities, the Chianti wine region stretches all the way to Florence, as well as toward Arezzo, Pistoia, and Montepulciano.

 What better self-guided wine tour option is there than a wine tour of Chianti in the heart of Tuscany that also allows you to explore the Renaissance, the Medici, escape to see the David by Michelangelo or visit the Uffizi Gallery in Florence!